pisanzapra/absolute_c-nema/README.md

 ## Authors and acknowledgment
 This project is made as a lecture project, by;
 - Furkan Talha ÇELİK
-- Ö. Kaan KESKİNER (@pisanzapra)
+- Ömer Kaan KESKİNER (@pisanzapra)

-This README is written by Ö. Kaan KESKİNER.
+This README is written by Ömer Kaan KESKİNER.

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⣾⡳⣼⣆⠀⠀⢹⡄⠹⣷⣄⢠⠇⠻⣷⣶⢀⣸⣿⡾⡏⠀⠰⣿⣰⠏⠀⣀⡀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⣀⡀⣀⣀⣀⡹⣟⡪⢟⣷⠦⠬⣿⣦⣌⡙⠿⡆⠻⡌⠿⣦⣿⣿⣿⣿⣦⣿⡿⠟⠚⠉⠀⠉⠳⣄⡀⠀⠀⠀